riaandeventer/fin_calculators/README.md

-# Financial Calculator
+# Financial Calculator Program
-# Bookstore Management Program

-This program helps the clerk in the bookstore to keep track of the books in the store.

-## Description

-The management program can be used by a bookstore clerk.
-The program allows the clerk to:
-* add new books to the database
-* update book information
-* delete books from the database
-* search the database to find a specific book.
+This program allows the user to access two different financial calculators: an investment calculator and a home loan repayment calculator.

 ## Table of Content
 1. Installation
 2. Executing Program
 3. Authors

-### Dependencies

-* This program uses the tabulate function and sqlite3.

 ### Installation